firebolt-db/godocs/docs/Guides/loading-data/configuring-aws-role-to-access-amazon-s3.md

 ## How to specify the IAM role

 Firebolt supports AWS IAM roles for secure access to Amazon S3 when loading data.
 You can specify an IAM role in different ways, including in the `COPY FROM` statement, the Firebolt **Load Data** wizard, or an external table definition.
 The following sections explain how to configure IAM roles for each method.

-### Specify the IAM role for data loading

-When loading data into Firebolt, specify the IAM role ARN from the previous step to grant the necessary permissions.
-If you configured an external ID, ensure it is included along with the role ARN.
-The following sections show you how to load data into Firebolt using AWS IAM roles to access your storage bucket.

 ### Specify the IAM role in `COPY FROM`